SmartableAI/microsoft-azure/_news/2020-05-21-how-to-re-evaluate-microsoft-365-licenses-for-your-enterprise.md

   - url: "https://www.eweek.com/imagesvr_ez/b2bezp/2020/05/Microsoft365logo.jpg?alias=social_image"
     width: 560
     height: 300
-    title: "How to Reevaluate Microsoft 365 Licenses for Your Enterprise"
+    title: "How to Re-evaluate Microsoft 365 Licenses for Your Enterprise"

 related:
-  - title: "How to Re-evaluate Microsoft 365 Licenses for Your Enterprise"
+  - title: "How to Reevaluate Microsoft 365 Licenses for Your Enterprise"
     excerpt: "We offer five steps to take for evaluating an organization's M365 license strategy, how to realize hard dollar cost-savings and gain a better return on investment."
-    publishedDateTime: 2020-05-21T01:37:00Z
+    publishedDateTime: 2020-05-20T00:33:00Z
     webUrl: "https://www.eweek.com/enterprise-apps/how-to-reevaluate-microsoft-365-licenses-for-your-enterprise"
     type: article
     provider: